What Are Solar Renewable Energy Credits?

 How much can I sell my SRECs for?

-The value of SRECs can vary significantly depending on the state and market conditions.
+The value of solar renewable energy credits can vary significantly depending on the state and market conditions.

 For example, in Washington D.C., SRECs can be worth over $400 each, potentially generating thousands of dollars in annual income for system owners.
 Other states, like Pennsylvania or Ohio, have lower SREC values but still provide meaningful additional income for solar adopters.